How to Set Healthy, Achievable Fitness Goals

 Set Small Steps Toward Big Goals

 A critical piece in setting fitness goals is to set small, incremental steps, instead of one huge goal.
 Don't try to “jump from point A to point Z.” Instead of saying, ‘My goal is to work out an hour every day,’ set a goal to work out 30 minutes a day, 2-3 days a week.
 It’s important to hit small goals on your way to your larger one.

 When people try to push for a huge goal, nine times out of 10, it ends in failure because it’s overwhelming and unachievable.
 A lot of people get discouraged, and they stop working out.

 Measure Success in More Than Pounds and Inches

 There are also lots of different ways to measure fitness.
 Weight loss and endurance are common markers.
-At Virtua's fitness centers, the staff recommends measures like walking further, standing longer, feeling less pain, or sleeping better.
+At Virtua's William G. Rohrer Fitness Center - Voorhees, the staff recommends measures like walking further, standing longer, feeling less pain, or sleeping better.
 We have people work toward activity goals to see if they can do things they may have never done before.

 For some people, a goal can be as simple as reaching up to take something off a shelf, or sustaining an activity like walking or jogging for one minute.
 Another common goal is to have more stamina, flexibility and strength—or even more energy to keep up with kids or grandkids.

 Create Unique Goals

 At Virtua, fitness specialists work with individuals to create unique goals.
-In an initial session at a Virtua Fitness Center, measurements like blood pressure, body fat, weight and heart rate are taken, and then the person’s exercise history is discussed.
+In an initial session at Virtua's fitness center, measurements like blood pressure, body fat, weight and heart rate are taken, and then the person’s exercise history is discussed.
 After the initial assessment, time is spent together on the fitness floor to help people find exercises that will work for them.
 This can help someone get back on track with a past routine, or go in a different direction if they have new or different needs because of illness, injury or age.

 Honor the Individual Fitness Journey